May 21, 2016 -

 The awards are named after George Foster Peabody, a major benefactor of the University of Georgia.

-The awards are administered by the Grady College of Journalism and Mass Communications at the University of Georgia.
+are administered by the Grady College of Journalism and Mass Communications at the University of Georgia.

 Award submissions are designated as documentary, entertainment, news, children's, educational, and public service, but there are no categories for the awards themselves.